Naomi Ruike

 Naomi Ruike is a Japanese freestyle wrestler.
 She won the gold medal in the women's 65 kg event at the 2020 Asian Wrestling Championships held in New Delhi, India.
 A year earlier she won the silver medal in this event.

 In 2019, she competed in the women's freestyle 65 kg event at the World Wrestling Championships held in Nur-Sultan, Kazakhstan.
-She was eliminated in her first match by Wang Xiaoqian of China.
-Wang went on to win one of the bronze medals.
+She was eliminated in her first match by Wang Xiaoqian of China, an eventual bronze medalists.

+She won the gold medal in the women's 65 kg event at the 2023 Dan Kolov & Nikola Petrov Tournament held in Sofia, Bulgaria.